Proud Yankunytjatjara woman and public health advocate, Dr Lowitja O’Donoghue AC CBE DSG (1932-2024), was in a children’s home as a child.

-Lowitja was renamed Lois by the missionaries at the Colebrook Children’s Home in Quorn, a small town in the Flinders Rangers, 337 km north of Adelaide.
+O’Donoghue was renamed by the missionaries at the Colebrook Children’s Home in Quorn, a small town in the Flinders Rangers, 337 km north of Adelaide.
 The Colebrook Home was established in 1927 by the United Aborigines Mission.
 It operated in Quorn until 1944 when it was moved to suburban Eden Hills in Adelaide.

 In the early 1950s, O’Donoghue campaigned with the Aborigines’ Advancement League to fight for the right of Aboriginal women to enter the nursing profession.